isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

 You can use the following tables: isb-cgc.QotM.results_1002 and isb-cgc.QotM.paad_kirp_result_check

-When we see how we did (see table below, 88% accuracy), it's very similar to what we previously found, but clearly there's room for improvement.
-Probably changing the way genes are selected would make a difference, and perhaps using more samples.
-Let me know if you give it a try!

 ========= ===== ====
 Phenotype FALSE TRUE
 ========= ===== ====
 TCGA-KIRP 5     119
 TCGA-PAAD 54    18
 ========= ===== ====

+When we see how we did (see table above, 88% accuracy), it's very similar to what we previously found, but clearly there's room for improvement.
+Probably changing the way genes are selected would make a difference, and perhaps using more samples.
+Let me know if you give it a try!